-This phase consisted in continuing on the path initiated previously and to never stop optimizing, always trying to keep the maximum volume.
+This phase consisted of continuing on the path initiated previously and never stop optimizing, always trying to keep the maximum volume.

 While the gains are modest, about 20 such campaigns would be enough to generate income equivalent to a minimum wage per month.

-The goal of our study was not to ultra scale and start spending very large sums of money.
+The goal of our study was not to ultra-scale and start spending very large sums of money.
 That's why we didn't scale this campaign.
-It would nevertheless be the next step in this kind of case in order to take advantage of the mass of knowledge generated to increase its turnover.
+It would nevertheless be the next step in this kind of case to take advantage of the mass of knowledge generated to increase its turnover.

 Conclusion: Our 10-point checklist for making profitable campaigns regardless of budget.